-Father Divine, religious founder of the International Peace Missions Movement, businessman, and civil rights activist was born George Baker in Rockville, Maryland to George and Nancy Baker.
+Father Divine, founder of the International Peace Missions Movement, was a religious leader, businessman, and civil rights activist.
+He was born George Baker in Rockville, Maryland sometime in 1876 to George and Nancy Baker.
 Viewed by many to be a cult leader, his doctrine was a compilation of optimistic thinking based on many widely accepted mainstream religions.
 Father Divine and his followers believed that he was the second coming of Christ.
 He required his followers to adhere to his International Modest Code which required strict commitment to a celibate lifestyle and abstinence from immoral actions.

 Father Divine began receiving widespread public attention when in 1919, he and his first wife and several of his interracial religious followers moved to Sayville, New York and established a Peace Mission “heaven.”
 Peace Missions heavens were interracial communal living facilities that fostered Father Divine’s belief in a desegregated society and represented heaven on earth to his followers.
 In the 1930s Divine’s network of Peace Missions spread across the nation.
 His mostly white followers in Los Angeles, California and other west coast cities contrasted with the overwhelmingly black missions east of the Mississippi River.
 Around 1930 Father Divine moved his Peace Mission headquarters to Harlem, New York.
 Since the late 1940s the organization has been based out of Philadelphia, Pennsylvania.